 You may have heard of a SWIFT code which is used for international transfers worldwide.
 It is similar to that, only this is used for both local and international transfers to Australia.

-How do you recognise a BSB number?
+How do you recognize a Bank State Branch number?

 An example of a BSB